Missouri vs. Vanderbilt College Football Odds, Plays and Insights - NewsBreak

 Vanderbilt Stats and Trends

-- The Commodores have turned the ball over 15 times this season, five more turnovers than the Tigers have forced (10).
+- The Commodores have turned the ball over five more times (15 total) than the Tigers have forced a turnover (10) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.